risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 **The zkVM is essentially a CPU.**

-In particular, it is an implementation of the [RISC-V architecture] (specifically riscv32im), similar to how your laptop’s CPU may be an implementation of an [x86] or [ARM] architecture.
+In particular, it is an implementation of the [RISC-V architecture] (specifically riscv32im), similar to how your laptop's CPU may be an implementation of an [x86] or [ARM] architecture.
 This biggest difference is that the zkVM is implemented with [arithmetic circuits], in software, instead of circuitry made from silicon and copper.

-### What is a “cycle”?
+### What is a "cycle"?

-Both in the zkVM and on physical CPUs, the cost of an operation is measured in “clock cycles”.
+Both in the zkVM and on physical CPUs, the cost of an operation is measured in "clock cycles".

 Intuitively, a "clock cycle" is the smallest unit of time in a CPU's operation, representing one tick of the CPU's internal clock and the time it takes to execute a basic CPU operation (e.g. adding two integers).
-We’ll refer to this as a “cycle”.
+We'll refer to this as a "cycle".

 **Proving times for the zkVM are directly related to the number of cycles in an execution.**